Search by Keyword

 Intricate details of the specific drive Paul and Linda took that resulted in his composing “Two Of Us” is also detailed by Barry Miles.
 “They bundled Martha into the back seat and drove the Aston Martin out beyond Esher and Weybridge to the country near Cobham where the M25 motorway now rings London, picking up sandwiches on the way.
 They found a side road and drove down it, found another side road and tried to get as remote and away from it all as possible.
 They found a secluded spot to park near a wood and Linda got out to take some photographs.”

-The first day that Paul introduced his song “Two Of Us” to the rest of the group, which was tentatively titled “On Our Way Home” at that point, was on January 2nd, 1969.
+The first day that Paul introduced his song “Two Of Us” to the rest of the group, which according to Paul's lyric sheet was titled "Two Of Us (On Our Way Home)” at that point, was on January 2nd, 1969.
 This was their first day of filmed rehearsals at Twickenham Film Studios, the intention being to capture the group writing and rehearsing new material to be used for a live performance at a yet-to-be-decided-upon location.
 These filmed rehearsals, of course, comprised a good portion of what eventually became the “Let It Be” movie.

 This first day began at approximately 11 am, Paul not arriving until around 12:30 because of being held up in traffic.
 Once he arrived, he led his bandmates through multiple rehearsals of “I've Got A Feeling” before they took a break for sandwiches.
 Afterwards, Paul spent the rest of the day introducing “Two Of Us” to them while playing acoustic guitar.
 They went through nine versions of the song, starting and stopping along the way in order for Paul to show them the chord and time-signature changes.